 Thomas Edison wanted to light up our lives, Mark Zuckerberg wanted to connect us all, and Annie Leonard wanted to teach us about Stuff– what do you want to do?
 When you’re ready to realize how much power you have to make a difference, here are some simple ideas to get you going:

-- Motivate those around you – Near and Far.
+7/ Motivate those around you – Near and Far.
 Motivating the committed outperforms persuading the uncommitted.
 There are other people who are going to share your passion and enthusiasm for your cause.
 Build an army for change.
 Others will follow.
-We know it.
-(This is what we do all day, remember?)
+I know it.

 8/ Use Social Media to Spread Your Message.
 Social media is a powerful tool to communicate to share efficiently and effectively, and to amplify all you are doing.
 Behave online like you would in person at a networking event.
 Be authentic, be kind, and mingle outside your immediate circles.

 9/ Keep it Simple.
 Measure your success simply by your progress – and how you feel!
 We’re all changing the world (for the better just makes more sense).